Skip to content

 Input Stashing

 Press Ctrl+S to stash your current input and get a blank buffer.
 Press Ctrl+S again to restore it.
+Stashing is useful when you are halfway through a long prompt and need to ask a quick side question without losing your draft.

 Input Prediction